 You begin to get used to the state of feeling hungry.
 Exposing yourself to the sight of food and people eating becomes less of a mental torture.
 Sensations of bloatedness, dizziness, weakness, nausea, or fatigue are effects of detoxifications and are normal.
 Keep yourself hydrated throughout the day.
 Your sense of smell also becomes formidable.
 For instance, from 2-3 metres away, I can smell spring onion from someone's breath and detect if my 8 year-old daughter has washed her hair thoroughly after her bath.

 At the close of the day, you begin to feel that you are able to see the light at the other end of the tunnel.
-But you need to remind yourself not to think about eating normally the next day.
+But you need to remind yourself not to rush into eating normally the next day.
 Breaking fast gradually the right way is crucial in completing the fast successfully.
 To get your digestive engine started again, be prepared to take just soft, non-oily, non-spicy food for the next one to two days.

 1. This healthy juice formula is known to be extremely helpful in healing a plethora of sicknesses.
 Get recipe in: Japanese Juicing Formula for Body Detox.

 2. Detox is practised by many cultures for centuries for the maintenance of good health or even overcoming of chronic ailments.
 More in: 8 Powerful Ways to Detox.